stacks-network/stacks-core/CONTRIBUTING.md

 that are not licensed under compatible terms will be rejected.
 Moreover, contributions will not be accepted unless _all_ authors accept the project's contributor license agreement.

+# Use of AI-code Generation
+The Stacks Foundation has a very script policy of no AI-generated code due to uncertainly about licensing issues.